viveksheth/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 # Udacity-Predict-Customer-Churn-with-Clean-Code

 ## Project Description
-This is the first project of Udacity's Machine Learning DevOps Engineer Nanodegree.
-The project objective is to produce production-ready clean code using best practices.
+The objective of this project is to produce production-ready clean code using best practices.
+The project includes a python package for a machine learning project that follows coding best practices (PEP8) and best practice of software development such as modules, documentations and unit tests.
-The project itself aims at predicting customer churn for banking customers.
-This is a classification problem.
-The project proposes the following approach:
-- Load and explore the dataset composed of over 10k samples (EDA)
-- Prepare data for training (feature engineering resulting into 19 features)
-- Train two classification models (sklearn random forest and logistic regression)
-- Identify most important features influencing the predictions and visualize their impact using SHAP library
-- Save best models with their performance metrics

 ## Files and data description
 #### Overview of the files and data present in the root directory